-Olympia’s beauty is natural, derived from its connection with the calm waters of Puget Sound, tall fir forests and the views of majestic Mount Rainier.
-Enjoy walking, hiking or biking in one of over forty public parks located in Olympia and the surrounding cities.
+Olympia’s beauty is natural, derived from its connection with the waters of Puget Sound, fir forests and views of majestic Mount Rainier.
+Enjoy walking, hiking or biking in one of over forty public parks located in the Olympia area.
 Notable among these are Priest Point Park, Woodard Bay Conservation Area, Tolmie State Park and Tumwater Falls Park.
-Sailboats and yachts bob in the waters of Budd Bay near Percival Landing in the center of Olympia.
+Sailboats and yachts bob in the waters of Budd Bay near Percival Landing.
 Visit the Nisqually National Wildlife Refuge, one of the USA’s most pristine sanctuaries for migratory and resident waterfowl and marine mammals.
 The refuge is just a few miles northeast of Olympia WA.

 Kayak to Nisqually National Wildlife Refuge from the Inn at Mallard Cove.
 Set on the glassy waters of the Puget Sound, this BnB offers private kayak tours of the area.
 Enjoy hand crafted breakfasts.
 Relax with a view of the snow capped Olympic Mountains and the Puget Sound.

 Parks and Museums